 PUMA shall ensure that each employee earns a living wage.
 PUMA uses the living wage database of internationally recognized platforms (currently the Fair Wage Network) to have access to the living wage thresholds at regional or city level.
 The remuneration and wages of all PUMA employees in the PUMA Entities are subject to regular assessments.
-PUMA Entities shall pay a living wage as defined by an internationally recognized living wage expert organization.
-For this purpose, the Living Wage Adjusted Mean shall be used.
+PUMA Entities shall pay living wage according to a living wage threshold or above with regards to the Living Wage Adjusted Mean as defined by an internationally recognized platform.
 The thresholds can vary according to the cost of living at regional levels.

-- PUMA Entities shall ensure a transparent and fair compensation structure to employees, including the principle of equal pay for equal work and addressing gender pay gaps. - PUMA Entities shall provide employees with a copy of their pay slip and in their relevant local language. - PUMA Entities shall not delay the payment of wages. - PUMA Entities shall establish procedures to conduct regular checks and provide adjustments if needed.
+PUMA Entities shall ensure a transparent and fair compensation structure to employees, including equal pay for equal work principle and addressing gender pay gaps.

+- PUMA Entities shall provide employees with a copy of their pay slip and in their relevant local language. - PUMA Entities shall not delay the payment of wages. - PUMA Entities shall establish procedures to conduct regular checks and provide adjustments if needed.